huggingface/optimum-habana/README.md

 Please refer to Habana Gaudi's official [installation guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html).

 > Tests should be run in a Docker container based on Habana Docker images.
+>
+> This repository has been validated for SynapseAI 1.6.